park-sewon/coq-clerical/README.md

 pdom_fun_le {X Y : Type} : (X -> pdom Y) -> (X -> pdom Y) -> Prop
 Infix "≤" := (pdom_fun_le) (at level 80).
 ```
-where the later is defined as the point-wise ordering of the first.
+where the latter is defined as the point-wise ordering of the first.
 In the file, we prove that both `pdom X` and `X -> pdom Y` for any `X` and `Y` are
 ω-complete.
 We first define `pdom_chain_sup` as a general operation on countable chains